Monty Python: Monty Python Live (Mostly): One Down, Five to Go

 In 2013, the Pythons lost a legal case to Mark Forstater, the film producer of Monty Python and the Holy Grail, over royalties for the derivative work Spamalot.
 They owed a combined £800,000 in legal fees and back royalties to Forstater.
 They proposed a reunion show to pay their legal bill.

 On 19 November 2013, a new reunion was reported, following months of "secret talks".
 The original plan was for a live, one-off stage show at the O2 Arena in London on 1 July 2014, with "some of Monty Python's greatest hits, with modern, topical, Pythonesque twists" according to a press release.
 The tickets for this show went on sale in November 2013 and sold out in just 43 seconds.
 Nine additional shows were added, all of them at the O2, the last on 20 July.
 They have said that their reunion was inspired by South Park creators Trey Parker and Matt Stone, who are massive Monty Python fans.

 Mick Jagger and Charlie Watts featured in a promotional video for the shows: "Who wants to see that again, really?
 It's a bunch of wrinkly old men trying to relive their youth and make a load of money—the best one died years ago!"
 Michael Palin stated that the final reunion show on 20 July 2014 would be the last time that the troupe would perform together.
 It was screened to 2,000 cinemas around the world.
-Prior to the final night, Idle stated, "It is a world event and that’s really quite exciting.
-It means we’re actually going to say goodbye publicly on one show.
+Prior to the final night, Idle stated, "It is a world event and that's really quite exciting.
+It means we're actually going to say goodbye publicly on one show.
 Nobody ever has the chance to do that.
-The Beatles didn’t get a last good night."
+The Beatles didn't get a last good night."
 The last show was broadcast in the UK on Gold TV and internationally in cinemas by Fathom Events through a Dish Network satellite link.

+In April 2015, the five surviving Pythons participated in a reunion event moderated by John Oliver as part of the Tribeca Festival at the Beacon Theatre in New York City following a 40th anniversary screening of Monty Python and the Holy Grail.

+Broadcast rights

+Netflix secured the global streaming rights for the Monty Python catalogue in 2018.
+Shout Factory picked up American and Canadian distribution rights from Netflix in 2024.

 Python members

 Graham Chapman

 Graham Chapman was originally a medical student, joining the Footlights at Cambridge.
 He completed his medical training and was legally entitled to practise as a doctor.
 Chapman is best remembered for the lead roles in Holy Grail, as King Arthur, and Life of Brian, as Brian Cohen.
 He died of metastatic throat cancer on 4 October 1989.
-At Chapman's memorial service, Cleese delivered an irreverent eulogy that included all the euphemisms for being dead from the "Dead Parrot" sketch, which they had written; and was also the first person to say “fuck” at a British memorial service.
+At Chapman's memorial service, Cleese delivered an irreverent eulogy that included all the euphemisms for being dead from the "Dead Parrot" sketch, which they had written.
 Chapman's comedic fictional memoir, A Liar's Autobiography: Volume VI, was adapted into an animated 3D film in 2012.